Monoclonal Antibodies To Treat COVID-19 Positive Patients

 How To Get Monoclonal Antibody Treatment

-Speak with your doctor or medical provider first to get their opinion.
+Speak with your doctor or medical provider first to get their opinion on medical services.
 If you have had symptoms of COVID-19 for 10 days or less, your doctor or medical provider can refer you for treatment.

 If you do not have a healthcare provider, you can call the Combat COVID Monoclonal Antibodies Call Center at 1-877-332-6585 to find out who to talk with about your symptoms and treatment.
 There is no cost to anyone for the antibodies themselves, but there may be treatment fees.
 If you do not have insurance, ask the facility if there will be a charge.